Gardens at Holme

 The gardens are wheelchair and mobility scooter accessible.

-We are also dog friendly have plenty of free parking!
+We are also dog friendly and have plenty of free parking!

 A Season Pass makes a lovely present for a Gardening Friend...